DNACENSolutions/dnac_ansible_workflows/workflows/device_credentials/README.md

   **Purpose**:
   - Create new device credentials.
-  - Make sure this device credential does not already exist in DNA Center.
+  - Make sure this device credential does not already exist in Catalyst Center.

   **Input example with creating cli credential**: